Correcting topological defects

 To follow this exercise exactly be sure you've downloaded the tutorial data set before you begin.
 If you choose not to download the data set you can follow these instructions on your own data, but you will have to substitute your own specific paths and subject names.

-Sometimes, the topological fixer fails which leads the white matter (WM) surface (yellow line) to exclude some voxels that are white matter.
+Sometimes, the automatic topology fixer run during recon-all fails.
+Failures can lead the white matter (WM) surface (yellow line) to exclude some voxels that are white matter.
 Simple edits to wm.mgz volume can correct this defect.

 Editing the Volume